AmIVoid/taiga/README.md

  - Changed Discord RPC.
  - Slightly altared Statistics page.
  - Changed global font and icons.
- - Changed default torrent sources
+ - Changed default torrent sources.
- - Changed default external links
+ - Changed default external links.

+## Disclaimer

+I'm not a C++ developer in any strech of the imagination, if you choose to use this instead of the [original Taiga](https://github.com/erengy/taiga) I cannot guarantee that this will work for you.

 ## Related projects